Parkinson disease (PD) is a movement disorder. It gets worse over time. PD is characterized by:

 - Tendency to fall

 - Trouble speaking (often speaking with a low volume)

 - Increasingly mask-like face, with little variation in expression

 - Seborrhea (a skin problem that causes a red rash and white scales)

 - Bowel movement symptoms (straining, constipation)

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-There are no tests to definitively diagnose PD.
+There are no specific tests to diagnose PD.
 The doctor will ask many questions.
 This will help to rule out other causes of your symptoms.

-Tests to rule out other conditions may include:
+Tests to rule out other conditions may also include: